 Narcissists Are Bad for Us

 This is a natural health site.
 But I’m going to be adding articles about narcissism.
 That’s because narcissists are bad for us.
 I hope this site can become a resource, a place for people to learn more about this all too prevalent scourge of our times.
 Also, I want to shed light on the fact the problem of female narcissistic abuse.
 When it’s directed against other women, it typically takes the form of relational aggression.
 This is a sinister attempt to socially isolate someone.
 Because manipulative people tend to be clever, it usually works.

 Anyway, if you’ve gotten to the end of this article, it’s important to know that recovery from narcissistic abuse seems to happen in stages.
 The last one is forgiveness.
 Sincere forgiveness sets you free.
 This is when you finally evict the narcissist from the space he or she occupied in your head.
 If it seems as if forgiveness is next to impossible, my book below has some first-hand tips on how to pardon the unpardonable.
 In fact, my experience led me to write a book on forgiveness called, How To Forgive a Malicious Person.

 Here’s the good news.
-Your happiness returns, once you free yourself from the narcissist.
+Your happiness returns, once you free yourself from the narcissist, or at least gain a greater understanding of what makes them tick.
 Better days are coming.